alan-turing-institute/clean-air-infrastructure/README.md

 This will only need to be run once (by anyone), but it's not a problem if you run it multiple times.

-### Setting up the terraform backend

-**If a azure terraform backend has already been created you can skip this step**

-Terraform uses a backend to keep track of the infrastructure state.
-We use Azure storage to run the backend so that everyone has a synced version of the state.
+## Building the Clean Air infrastructure with Terraform

-To set up the terraform backend navigate to `/infrastructure/terraform_backend/` and run:
+To build the `Terraform` infrastructure to `infrastructure` and run:

 ```
 terraform init
 ```

-Open the `variables.tf` file and check the subscription_id field is set to your subscription.
+If you want to, you can look at the `backend.tf` file, which should contain various details of your `Azure` subscription. **NB.
+It is important that this file is in `.gitignore` .
+Do not push this file to the remote repository**

 Then run:

 ```
 terraform plan
 ```

 which creates an execution plan.
 Check this matches your expectations.
 If you are happy then run:

 ```
 terraform apply
 ```

-to set up the azure terraform backend infrastructure.
-You should now be able to see this on the azure portal.
+to set up the `Terraform` backend infrastructure on `Azure`.
+You should be able to see this on the `Azure` portal.

-## Creating infrastructure

 ### LAQN VM

-1. Navigate to the infrastructure directory and create a new file called `backend.tf`
+1. Navigate to the infrastructure directory and create a new file called `config.tf`
     - **Ensure this file is in `.gitignore` .
 Do not push this file to the remote repository**

 2. Copy the following into the file: